-- Authorize issuance of a General Lease Public Agency Use to the Applicant beginning April 7, 2023, for a term of 35 years, for the construction, operation, and maintenance of one 20-inch-diameter outfall pipeline and diffuser, with protective rock cover, and concrete ballast weights; consideration being the public use and benefit, with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interest. - 2.
+- 1. Authorize issuance of a General Lease Public Agency Use to the Applicant beginning June 5, 2023, for a term of 35 years, for the construction and use of one 20-inch-diameter outfall pipeline and diffuser, with protective rock cover, and concrete ballast weights; consideration being the public health and safety, with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests. - 2.
 Authorize the Executive Officer or designee to replace exhibits in the lease upon submission, review, and approval of as-built plans detailing the final location of the new improvements following construction.